Accelerating Distributed Optimization via Fixed-time Convergent Flows: Extensions to Non-convex Functions and Consistent Discretization: Main results

-Similar to Section \ref{sec:FxTS distributed opt}, we propose schemes for estimation of global quantities that achieve consensus in a fixed time so that the problem can be solved in a distributed setting.
-For each agent $i\in\mathcal{V}$, define $\bar g_i(t)$ as:
+We now present results for distributed estimation of global quantity that achieves consensus in a fixed time so that the problem can be solved in a distributed setting.
+For each agent $i\in\mathcal{V}$, define $g_i$ as: